Category: Open Source

 For many years I was using just the simplest LM317T voltage regulators with 3 knobs (for 3 fan sets).

 Obviously a basic analog fan controller is very simple and extremely useful.
 I had 3 knobs (5k logarithmic potentiometers) with LM317T (even with no capacitors or radiators), mounted in the 3½” floppy disk bay.
 It was working very well for years and I could still use it.
+It only works for analog, not PWM fans.

 I did try once a Gelid Speedtouch 6, wasn’t very cheap, and it was hopeless.
 Even worse, when I realized that I can make a better one myself, like usually.